Diagnostic11 min read

 • One cross-store comparison shows whether the standard is consistent.

-Score the Record, Not the Manager
+How do teams score the Record, Not the Manager?

 The diagnostic should stay observable.
 Score the fields the reviewer can see.
 Do not score intent, personality, or who worked hardest that night.